Promoting cooperation between the two countries for a green energy transition

-The Finland Ukraine Trust Fund (FUTF) provides grant financing to promote the cooperation in the fields of energy efficiency, renewable energy and alternative types of energy sources in power and heat generation and in district heating networks.
+The Finland Ukraine Trust Fund (FUTF) has provided grant financing to promote the cooperation in the fields of energy efficiency, renewable energy and alternative types of energy sources in power and heat generation and in district heating networks.

-The purpose of the Trust Fund is to promote cooperation between Finland and Ukraine and identify opportunities for projects, both consultancy services and investments, in the fields of energy efficiency, renewable energy and waste-to-energy and smart energy systems.
+The purpose of the programme has been to promote cooperation between Finland and Ukraine and identify opportunities for projects, both consultancy services and investments, in the fields of energy efficiency, renewable energy and waste-to-energy and smart energy systems.

-The Trust Fund is financed by the Ministry for Foreign Affairs of Finland and managed by Nefco.
+The FUTF programme is financed by the Ministry for Foreign Affairs of Finland and managed by Nefco.
 The local coordinator is the State Agency on Energy Efficiency and Energy Saving of Ukraine (SAEE).

 The focus is on following fields: